 - Then, instruct them to create a curved green line & a curved brown line right next to each other, coming up out of the grass.

 - Repeat step 2, 2-3 times.
 These will be their dandelion stems!

 - Next, have your children draw a small oval or circle on the top of each dandelion stem, coloring it in.

 - Finally, dip a Q-tip in the white finger paint and dab.
 This will create the dandelion dust on their dandelions!

 Super simple, Super cute!

-Product Suggestions: Kwik Stix!
+Product Suggestions: Tempera paint sticks!
 These are seriously amazing, you guys!!
 They have the beautiful finish of paint, with the ease of a glue stick.
 Plus, they dry in no time at all!
-We also used our favorite Crayola Finger Paints for dandelion dust on this craft.
+Our go to brand of these is Kwik Stix.

 #10 Stick Snakes

 These stick snakes from Natural Beach Living make the perfect summer craft!
 Not only are they adorable, but they are incredibly simple!!
 Check them out below!

 #11 Rainbow Wall Art